Learn how bank reconciliation works, why it’s important and how you can make it easier to identify mistakes in your small business bookkeeping.

 When you receive your latest statement, you’ll go through the process of double checking all transactions.
 Your bank rec is complete when your ending balance at the end of the period matches between your statement and your accounting software.

-Good accounting software keeps track of your past reconciliations in case you need to go back and look at prior periods.
+Good accounting software keeps track of your past reconciliations.
+This is in case you need to go back and look at prior periods.

 Bank reconciliation works best when completed at regular intervals for all bank and credit card accounts.
 At a minimum, bank reconciliation should be conducted shortly after the end of each statement period.
 Businesses that make a lot of transactions may wish to do more frequent spot checks before “completing” a bank rec when the newest statement becomes available.